wischmcj/canopyHydrodynamics/README.md

   geoPolys_yz.plot(ax=ax[2])

+<h2>'Planned' Improvements</h2>
+  - Check area of overlap against (union area - sum area)
+    - Should be less efficient/ more accurate

 <h2>Wishlist</h2>
   - Optimizing the alpha value for alphashapes
       - Can be done locally for areas with different point densities